PaddlePaddle/PGL/apps/Graph4Rec/README.md

 ### Input format

+**NOTE**: If you use GPU to train GNN model, then the node ID should be start from 1 to N (where N is the total number nodes), because 0 is a padding id.
+Therefore, the `num_nodes` hypterparameter should be set to N+1.
+But if you use distributed CPU training, node ID should be an uint64 number, and do not need to start from 1 to N.

 Suppose there are three different types of nodes, namely "u", "t" and "f".
 They can form three kinds of edges, namely "u2t (u-t)", "u2f (u-f)" and "t2f (t-f)".